Fairmont Hotels & Resorts: Merger (1999–2001)

-Fairmont Hotel and Resorts (2001–present)
+Fairmont Hotels & Resorts (2001–present)

 In the early 2000s, Fairmont multiplied its openings in the United States.
 In 2001, Fairmont introduced the Willow Stream Spa prototype, a $7 million 2-floor 8,000-square-foot spa located inside the Fairmont Empress Hotel.
 The signature spa brand was then implemented in many of Fairmont's locations.
 In July 2001, Fairmont Hotels signed a joint-venture with Sheikh Khalifa bin Zayed Al Nahyan for a minority-stake purchase and the management of a luxury 393-room hotel in Dubai.
 The Fairmont Dubai property was the first Fairmont branded hotel in the Middle East.
 In 2003, Fairmont introduced Fairmont Heritage Place, a chain of timeshare hotels, with the first opening in Mexico.

 In 2004, Fairmont Hotels & Resorts Inc. paid $70 million to take full control of the management company that runs its properties.
 Then in early 2006, a cluster of Fairmont Hotels & Resorts was sold for US$3.9 billion to Colony Capital, LLC.
 As a result of that purchase, Fairmont Hotels & Resorts was united with Raffles Hotels and Resorts and Swissôtel to form Fairmont Raffles Hotels International (FRHI), though the four chains still operate under their individual names.

 In April 2010, Kingdom Hotels sold 22% of its shares of FRHI (from 58% to 35%) to Qatari Diar Real Estate Investment, giving them 40% of FRHI and became the second largest shareholder of the company.
 The remaining 60% belonged to a private shares holding in Sweden, trusted in ACCOR hotels, and other investors.
 The Middle East became Fairmont's new target market, where Fairmont opened in the Makkah Royal Clock Tower Hotel in 2010 and at the Palm Jumeirah in 2012.
 In Asia, Fairmont reopened the Peace Hotel in Shanghai in 2010, opened in Baku’s Flame Towers in 2011, and opened its first hotel in India in 2012.
 In the USA, Fairmont acquired the Claremont Hotel in Berkeley, California in 2014.

 In 2015, AccorHotels, with the approval and support of the external party, announced the acquisition of FRHI, thus adding Raffles Hotels and Resorts, Fairmont and Swissôtel to its Luxury Hotel Brands portfolio.
 Acquiring Fairmont Hotels & Resorts enabled the French hotel group to gain greater access to the lucrative North American market.

 In 2015, Fairmont stated it would invest in two new hotels in Egypt, in addition to its existing Fairmont hotel located in Cairo.

 In 2017, Fairmont opened the Fairmont Quasar Istanbul, its first hotel in Turkey.

 In 2019, Fairmont opened its first South American hotel in Brazil.

+In 2021, Fairmont opened the Fairmont Taghazout Bay hotel in Morocco, and the Fairmont Ambassador Seoul in South Korea.